OneWayTech/vue2-datatable/docs/en/detailed/props-xprops.md

 #### ⊙ Extended

 The most common trick in the use of `xprops` is passing an [eventbus](https://vuejs.org/v2/guide/components.html#Non-Parent-Child-Communication) which only for the current Datatable instance.
-Therefore, no need to care about the namespacing (of event names)
+Therefore, no need to care about the namespacing (of event names).

 Let's try with the basic example: